 2005: Conrad created a spin-off Tigresse Blanche.
 This series, co-written with Yann for the first two comic books and with Wilbur for the rest, featured Alix (the innommables), a Chinese spy working in the context of the Chinese civil war between communists and nationalists.

 2007: Conrad and Wilbur whisked us away to India for the Raj series, more realistic style of illustration similar to the ‘Ligne Claire’ style.

 2011: He and Wilbur created the spin-off series Marsu Kids: the adventures of the different Marsupilami offspring, the legendary animal invented by Franquin.

-This fun-packed book is full of instantly recognizable and awe-inspiring illustrations in incredible colors, making Conrad the perfect choice to be a part of the 35th comic book featuring the adventures of Asterix.
-You can read more about it on our homepage.
+This fun-packed book is full of instantly recognisable and awe-inspiring illustrations in incredible colours, making Conrad the perfect choice to be a part of the 35th comic book featuring the adventures of Asterix.